-"Per our recent discussion, this letter serves as formal notification to the Oregon Energy Facility Siting Council (Council) and the Oregon Department of Energy (Department) that Troutdale Energy Center, LLC (TEC) hereby withdraws its Application for Site Certificate for the Troutdale Energy Center (Application) from further consideration by the Council and the Department," said the letter.
+"Per our recent discussion, this letter serves as formal notification to the Oregon Energy Facility Siting Council and the Oregon Department of Energy that Troutdale Energy Center, hereby withdraws its Application for Site Certificate for the Troutdale Energy Center from further consideration by the Council and the Department," said the letter.
 "We will be directing our legal counsel to file a motion in the contested case to dismiss the contested case as moot and/or take any other steps required to effectuate the withdrawal of the Application."

-The facility was be located on Lot 3 in the Port of Portland-owned Troutdale Reynolds Industrial Park in the city of Troutdale, Oregon.
+The facility was to be located on Lot 3 in the Port of Portland-owned Troutdale Reynolds Industrial Park in the city of Troutdale, Oregon.
 The applicant proposed a 230-kV transmission line from the facility switchyard to the point of intersection with one of three existing substations.

 Troutdale Energy Center is a unit of Development Partners Funding I.